SRON-Earth/Balsa/Documentation/BalsaManual.md

 <a name="randomforests"></a>
 ### Random Forests [(top)](#tableofcontents)

-Using a random number generator, we can randomly restrict the features that a decision tree trainer is allowed to scan while searching for an optimal split.
+Using a random number generator, we can randomly restrict the features that a decision tree trainer is allowed to scan while it is searching for the optimal point to split a node.
 This strategy creates a decision tree with a randomized topology: a *Random Decision Tree*.
 Random decision trees that are trained on the same data will have slightly different strengths and weaknesses compared to one another, when used to classify out-of-bag data.

 An *Ensemble Classifier* is a strong classifier that is composed of a larger group of weaker classifiers.
 An ensemble classifier accumulates the opinions (votes) of the individual classifiers to arrive at a final label for a point p.
 It can be shown that an ensemble classifier gives better classifications than its component classifiers, under the assumption that the individual classifiers form a diverse enough group.